Pierre Maudet

 Pierre Maudet (born 6 March 1978) is a Swiss and French politician.
-Maudet was a member of FDP.The Liberals.
-He was the mayor of Geneva from 1 June 2011 to 31 May 2012.
+A former member of FDP.The Liberals, he was the mayor of Geneva from 1 June 2011 to 31 May 2012.

+Long described as "prodigy" of Swiss politics, Maudet became embroiled in a series of legal battles after a controversial undeclared all-expense trip to Abu Dhabi.
+Maudet ended up being expelled from the Geneva branch of the FDP, resigned from his position at the cantonal government in 2021 and lost his bid for re-election to Green Party candidate Fabienne Fischer.

+Running again with his own party Liberté et Justice sociale ("Freedom and Social Justice"), Maudet is re-elected to the Geneva Council of State in April 2023.

 Biography

 Pierre Maudet is the son of Henri Maudet (born 1948), a Frenchman who first studied theology in Paris before moving to Geneva, Switzerland and becoming a lawyer, and Susanna Willy (born 1943), a teacher.
 Maudet was born on 6 March 1978 in Geneva and attended the University of Fribourg.

 On 17 June 2012, he was elected to the Council of State of Geneva, the executive council of the Canton of Geneva with 40,966 votes out of 104,375 cast.

 In 2017, he was nominated by his party to run for the Federal Council.
 He lost the election in the second ballot receiving 90 votes against Ignazio Cassis who received 125 votes and therefore achieved the absolute majority.
 The election took place on 20 September 2017.

 In 2018, he writes a regular column in the German-speaking newspaper Blick.